adityakishan2018/AboutPrivateProjects/README.md

-# Brief description about the private projects on my github account.Please contact me if you want to view the complete code.

 # DocBot | ML based Disease Prediction and Hospital Booking WebApp
 We are living in an era where everyone is so busy with their work that they don’t have time to go through a periodic health check up in clinics.